vishalc10/Exoplanet/README.md

 ## Running the Project

-To run this Exoplanet Data Processor project locally, follow these steps:
+To run this Exoplanet project locally, follow these steps:

 ### 1. **Clone the Repository**